 Radicchio tends to have a very bitter flavor, so it may not be at the top of your guinea pig’s favorites list if they have more of a sweet tooth.
 In that case, they may prefer foods like strawberries, apples, or blueberries.

-Guinea pigs that love radicchio usually also love other types of leafy greens like lettuce, swiss chard, and collard greens.
+Guinea pigs that love radicchio usually also love other types of leafy greens like arugula, swiss chard, and collard greens.

 Can Baby Guinea Pigs Eat Radicchio?

 Weaned baby guinea pigs over 3 weeks of age can eat radicchio.
 Be sure to introduce it slowly in small amounts to ensure that it doesn’t cause any digestive upsets in their sensitive young bodies.